 Curate the assets of your e-commerce or portfolio website.

 When creating an online shop, you need to make it as appealing as possible.
 If you showcase your products, it must focus on the picture rather than other elements.
+You can use a background remover to eliminate distractions.
 As much as possible, make the background of your products simple and supplementary to make your product pop out.

 At the same time, if you’re planning to showcase your portfolio on your website, you need to curate the images you’re going to use to make it more cohesive.
 If you want to present your diverse style, just make sure to categorize it into groups, so it’s more pleasing for the user to go through.